MICROeconomics

 Microeconomics is the study of individual markets, firms, organisations, groups, and individuals.
 This course is designed to provide you with a working knowledge of microeconomics and to assist you in making informed choices between competing approaches.
 The first half of the course covers the traditional microeconomic framework which is still very dominant in influencing public and social policy – and so deserves our careful attention for that reason alone.
 However, that framework has some severe limitations and so in second half of the course survey some alternative frameworks and the different policy implications that flow from those frameworks.
 It is assumed that people who enrol in this subject have already completed SPE101 An Introduction to Political Economy and Economics or have some prior knowledge of economics/political economy.
 However, people without such a background could perhaps cope though that learning curve will be a bit steeper.

-Design: This subject is taught in ‘flipped classroom’ mode whereby you first view an online lecture at a time convenient to you, then undertake some suggested reading and then participate in a weekly 90 minute tutorial zoom discussion (with a short break at the 45 minute mark).
+Design: This subject is taught in ‘flipped classroom’ mode whereby you first view an online lecture at a time convenient to you, then undertake some suggested reading and then participate via zoom or in-person in a weekly 90 min discussion (with a short break at the 45 minute mark).
 Tutorial sizes have a maximum upper limit of 19 people (and in practice are typically less) in order to generate a conversational, easy-going and genuinely interactive experience.
 The lectures and readings are all downloadable and may be done whenever you like.
 The lectures can either be viewed, or simply listened to as podcasts.
 On-one-one help is provided whenever you need to clarify anything.

 Dates and times

-SPE104 will run in Term 3 starts 15 July 2024.
+SPE104 will run in Term 1 2025 which starts Mon 27th of Jan with classes to be scheduled during the first half of that week.
 Register an expression of interest and you will be notified when enrolments open.

 Cost (major currencies are listed below, contact us for costs in other currencies)